Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Third-party software for better display control: If you're using one of the non-Apple monitors in this guide, three free-to-download apps close the experience gap significantly:

 - BetterDisplay — unlocks proper HiDPI (Retina-quality) scaling on 4K monitors that macOS doesn't enable natively, eliminates fractional scaling artifacts, and lets you fine-tune resolution.
-Essential if you're running the Dell U2725QE or S2725QC and the text feels soft at the default scaled resolution.
+Recommended if you're running the Dell U2725QE or S2725QC and the text feels soft at the default scaled resolution.

 - MonitorControl — free, open-source app that adds volume and brightness control to any external monitor using macOS's native keyboard shortcuts.
 Turns the brightness and media keys on your Apple keyboard into actual OSD controls for Dell, ASUS, and LG panels.